runepnpgodtraining1lol1-sudo/agglayer-docs/docs/agglayer/how-to/transfer-asset.md

 ### 2.1 Update your `config.js` File

 Make sure your `config.js` contains the correct network settings, RPC endpoints, bridge contract addresses, and account details.
-(See the [AggLayer Unified Bridge repository](https://github.com/BrianSeong99/AggLayer_UnifiedBridge) for a sample configuration.)
+(See the [Template File](../src/config.js)  for a sample configuration.)

 ### 2.2 Set Up the Utility File: `utils_lxly.js`